Woomeeme/svt-av1/Docs/Build-Guide.md

 [Top level](../README.md)

 # Build and Install
+Before building, please consider **enabling** link-time optimizations (LTO), which will build a binary with reduced call and return overhead due to the increased inline expansion.
+In order for effective LTO generated inline expansion to occur, additional time to process the source files is needed, and so may affect your overall compile time.

 ## Windows* Operating Systems (64-bit)

 - __Build Requirements__
   - Visual Studio* 2017 (download [here](https://www.visualstudio.com/vs/older-downloads/)) or 2019 (download [here](https://visualstudio.microsoft.com/downloads/))
   - CMake 3.16 or later (download [here](https://github.com/Kitware/CMake/releases/download/v3.24.2/cmake-3.24.2-windows-x86_64.msi))
-  - YASM Assembler version 1.2.0 or later
+  - NASM Assembler version 2.14 or later
-    - Download the yasm exe from the following [link](http://www.tortall.net/projects/yasm/releases/yasm-1.3.0-win64.exe)
+    - Download the nasm exe from the following [link](https://www.nasm.us/pub/nasm/releasebuilds/2.16.03/win64/nasm-2.16.03-win64.zip)
-    - Rename yasm-*-win64.exe to yasm.exe
+    - Extract the archive
-    - Copy yasm.exe into a location that is in the `PATH` environment variable
+    - Copy nasm.exe into a location that is in the `PATH` environment variable

 - __Build Instructions__
   - Build the project by following the steps below
     - cd into `Build\windows`
     - run `build.bat <2019|2017|2015>` [This will generate the .sln files and build the project]
+    - for LTO build run `build.bat <2019|2017|2015> lto` [This will generate the .sln files and build the project]

 - __Binaries Location__
   - Binaries can be found under `<repo dir>/Bin/Release` or `<repo dir>/Bin/Debug`, depending on whether Debug or Release were selected in the build mode.